-Bitcoin is revolutionary innovation as important as the internet itself—a global, open monetary network that is reshaping finance, commerce, and individual freedoms.
+Bitcoin is a revolutionary innovation—as important as the internet itself.
+It is a global, open monetary network that is reshaping finance, commerce, and individual freedom.

 What is Bitcoin?